Food as medicine

 Four out of ten adults, forty and older suffering from the disease have diabetic retinopathy[7].

 Wherever the typical "industrial diet" food is consumed diabetes flourishes; that's the typical grocery store meal.
-Refining of grains is to a great extent the cause; millers take corn and wheat for example, extract the best parts and sell us the highly glycemic meal.
+Refining of grains is to a great extent the cause; millers take corn and wheat for example, extract the best parts and sell us the highly glycemic flour.

 Polished rice, white bread and refined maizemeal are the villains of the piece; diabetes retinopathy.
 Using food as medicine means eschewing these products that masquerade as the real deal; for ever.